CloudLabs-MOC/mslearn-azure-developer/instructions/azure-storage/Lab10-getting-started-page.md

-# Lab 10: Create Blob Storage Resources with the .NET Client Library
+# Getting Started with Lab 10: Create Blob Storage Resources with the .NET Client Library

+### Estimated Duration: 30 Minutes

+## Overview

 Welcome to **Lab 10: Create Blob Storage Resources with the .NET Client Library**.
+In this lab, you will build a .NET console application that interacts with Azure Blob Storage.
+You will create a storage account, authenticate using DefaultAzureCredential, create containers, upload and download blobs programmatically, and verify the results using the Azure Portal.

-This Getting Started page provides everything you need before beginning the exercises, including environment access instructions, navigation tips, and support details.
+This Getting Started page provides essential environment setup, navigation instructions, and support details before beginning the exercises.

+---

-## Lab Overview
+## Lab Objectives

-In this lab, you will:
+By completing this lab, you will learn to:

 - Create an Azure Storage account
 - Build a .NET console application
-- Add authentication using DefaultAzureCredential
+- Authenticate using DefaultAzureCredential
-- Create a container, upload a blob, list blobs, and download a blob programmatically
+- Create a blob container programmatically
+- Upload, list, and download blobs using the .NET client library
-- Verify results using the Azure portal
+- Verify storage resources in the Azure Portal

-**Estimated Duration:** 30 Minutes
+---

+## Pre-requisites

+Participants should have:

+- **Basic C# / .NET Knowledge:** Ability to build console applications and manage NuGet packages.
+- **Azure Portal Experience:** Familiarity with navigating Azure Storage resources.
+- **Storage Concepts:** Understanding of containers, blobs, and object storage.
+- **Authentication Basics:** Awareness of managed identity and DefaultAzureCredential.
+- **Browser Access:** A modern browser to work in CloudLabs and Azure Portal.

+---

+## Architecture

+**Architecture Flow:**

+In this lab, a .NET console application authenticates to Azure using DefaultAzureCredential and connects to an Azure Storage account.
+The application creates a blob container, uploads files as blobs, lists stored blobs, and downloads content programmatically.
+Azure Blob Storage securely stores the data, which is later validated through the Azure Portal.

+---

+## Explanation of Components

+1. **Azure Blob Storage**
+   Object storage service used to store unstructured data such as files and media.

+2. **Azure Storage Account**
+   The top-level resource that hosts Blob Storage and other storage services.

+3. **Blob Container**
+   A logical grouping of blobs within a storage account.

+4. **Azure.Storage.Blobs (.NET SDK)**
+   Client library used to interact with Azure Blob Storage programmatically.

+5. **DefaultAzureCredential**
+   Handles authentication securely without hardcoding credentials.

 ---